 Ruth was born in Cleveland, Ohio as one of ten children in a Brady Bunch-type family.
 Ruth has been an equestrian for most of her life and has a deep affection for all animals, particularly livestock.
 A world traveler at a very young age, Ruth enjoys new smells, sights, sounds, and being uncomfortable.

 She is a "horse person".

+Ruth has shown and spoken about her work internationally and throughout the United States.
 In 2017, Ruth received her MFA in interdisciplinary studio art from the University of Michigan Stamps School of Art & Design.

 She currently holds a full time teaching position (Digital Arts) in the School of Art at Bowling Green State University.
 She has previously taught at Adrian College and co-taught at the University of Michigan.
 Ruth also owns a small business that specializes in research, digital archiving, and small scale video services.

 Ruth collaborates with various living beings at Firesign Family Farm.